Georges Mora Fellowship

 The fellowship is awarded with funds generously donated by arts supporters and with the support of State Library Victoria, Alliance Française de Melbourne and other partners.

-For further information about the fellowship and how to apply, please visit the Georges Mora Fellowship website.
+For further information about the fellowship, please visit the Georges Mora Fellowship website.

 About Georges Mora